Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

-In compounds of $f$ elements, the number of exchange parameters between spin-orbital entangled $J$ multiplets can be large, thus increasing the complexity of the interactions and in turn decreasing chances of unambiguously determining their values.
-However, in a number of rare-earth insulators such as pyrochlore oxides -- frustrated magnet prototypes for the quantum spin ice (QSI) state~\cite{Hermele:2004gg,Onoda2010,Savary:2012cq,Shannon2012,Benton:2012ep,Gingras:2014ip,pace2021,laumann2023}, interactions occur on energy scales that are sufficiently small to simplify their contributions to involve only the ground state doublet~\cite{Rau19}.
-The local symmetry at the rare-earth site ($D_{3d}$) in these pyrochlores gives rise to three different kinds of single-ion ground-state doublets depending on the number of \textit{f} electrons and details of the crystal-electric field (CEF) parameters.
-One such possibility, named a `dipole-octupole' doublet~\cite{DO-PRL,Rau19}, is stabilized e.g. in pyrochlore oxides of Ce$^{3+}$~\cite{DO-PRB,PhysRevResearch.5.033169}, in which case it is defined by any linear combination of $|m_J=\pm3/2\rangle$ states.
-In a pseudo-spin 1/2 description, this doublet has components $s^x$ and $s^z$ that transform under a $\Gamma_2^+$ `dipolar' irreducible representation (Irrep) while $s^y$ follows an `octupolar' $\Gamma_1^+$ Irrep~\cite{DO-PRL,DO-PRB,supp,PhysRevResearch.5.033169}.
-A minimal model of interactions is given by the Hamiltonian~\cite{DO-PRL}
+In compounds of $f$ elements, the number of exchange parameters between spin-orbital entangled $J$ multiplets can be large.
+However, in rare-earth insulators such as pyrochlore oxides -- frustrated magnet prototypes for the quantum spin ice (QSI) state~\cite{Hermele:2004gg,Onoda2010,Savary:2012cq,Shannon2012,Benton:2012ep,Gingras:2014ip,pace2021,laumann2023}, interactions occur on energy scales that are small enough to involve only the ground state doublet~\cite{Rau19}.
+The local $D_{3d}$ symmetry in pyrochlores gives rise to three possible kinds of ground-state doublets, depending on the number of \textit{f} electrons and crystal-electric field (CEF).
+One such possibility is the `dipole-octupole' doublet~\cite{DO-PRL,Rau19}, stabilized e.g. in Ce$^{3+}$ pyrochlores~\cite{DO-PRB,PhysRevResearch.5.033169}, in which case it is defined by any linear combination of $|m_J=\pm3/2\rangle$ states.
+Projection onto the subspace spanned by the two elements of this doublet defines a pseudo-spin 1/2 with $(s^x, s^y, s^z)$ components \cite{DO-PRL,DO-PRB,supp,PhysRevResearch.5.033169}.
+Due to the specific transformations of this doublet under the local symmetries, a minimal model of interactions is given by the XYZ Hamiltonian

-Here, $J_{x},\ J_{y},\ J_{z}$ and $J_{xz}$ are effective coupling strengths, and the summation $\langle ij \rangle$ is over nearest-neighbors.
-In this pseudo-spin basis, $s^x$ and $s^y$ have an octupolar character while $s^z$ carries the dipolar magnetic moment.
-QSI phases emerge when one of the first three terms is ferromagnetic and dominant, leading to a manifold of \textit{ice} states, while other terms bring quantum fluctuations~\cite{DO-PRL}.
+where $J_{x},\ J_{y},\ J_{z}$ and $J_{xz}$ are effective coupling strengths, and the summation $\langle ij \rangle$ is over nearest-neighbors \cite{DO-PRL}. $s^z$ is reflected in the magnetic moment and in the dipolar neutron cross-section, while $s^x$ and $s^y$ are reflected in the orbital neutron cross-section and appear at large momentum transfer $Q$.
+QSI phases emerge when $J_{x}$, $J_{y}$ or $J_{z}$ is ferromagnetic and dominant, leading to a manifold of \textit{ice} states, while other terms bring quantum fluctuations~\cite{DO-PRL} with the possibility of achieving tunable emergent quantum electrodynamics \cite{sanders202arXiv}.